MarcelineVQ/AdvancedLogger/README.md

   - Guild name, rank name, and rank index
   - Pet names
   - Complete gear inventory (all 19 equipment slots with item IDs and enchants)
-  - Talent specialization (for player character)
+  - Talent specialization (for any character)
 - **Automatic Roster Updates**: Captures player info when joining raid/party and on zone changes

 ### Loot & Economy